-NOTE: Please note that any network cabling will be time ar nd materials. .
-Time to be billed
+NOTE: Please note that any network cabling will be time and materials.
+Time to be billed riease note that any network cabing will be time and materials.
+Time to be blined

 In Signing, I agree that I have read and understood the following terms and conditions laid out within the "Lakeland Networks Internet/VLAN Service Agreement" below and within this agreement: